 Clearly Define Your Business Goals

 If you approach an outsourcing provider without a clear-cut plan of what you need to accomplish within a certain timeframe or you don’t communicate what you expect to receive out of the relationship, then you’re already setting the relationship up for failure.

 Instead, you need to approach any outsourcing provider with what you expect to receive from them and you need to tell them what the end goal is for the project.
+For example, you’ll be needing to outsource customer service, check some call center companies in the Philippines and other top BPO countries you wish to work with.
+If you find a prospective company, set a meeting ang tell them all your concerns as well as the service you expect from them.
 This will help save you time from being frustrated with the work that the outsourcing provider returns to you, and it will save them time from needing to re-do a project.

 Request References And A Portfolio

 Part of finding the perfect outsourcing provider is being able to see what that specific provider has done in the past.
 If your company is in a very specific niche, then you may want an outsourcing provider that has worked with other companies in your niche before.
 This will save them time in their research process (and will save you money because they’ll grant a lower quote amount.)

 If they’ve worked with similar companies to you before, you’ll also want to request to see some of the work that they’ve done with these companies.
 If you don’t like the outsourcing providers atmosphere or the level of work that they’re presenting to you, then they aren’t the partner for you.